ChristianSauer/dotnetAutomaticInterface/README.md

 ### 5.2.6

-- Fix wrong documenation on interface for this library
+- Fix wrong documentation on interface for this library
 - Fix handling of parameters with default null.
 Thanks paramamue!

 ### 5.2.5